digipres/publications/ipres/ipres-2018/papers/all-that-work-for-what-return-on-investment-for-trustworthy-arch.md

   give an insight into resources required, show where potential problems may exist, but also discuss benefits of the process.'
 creators:
-- Lindlar , Michelle
+- Michelle Lindlar
-- Schwab, Franziska
+- Franziska Schwab
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:922206/download
 grand_parent: iPRES